-The Esson Valley Tracks are less touristy than other Picton walks as they haven’t got views of Queen Charlotte Sound.
+The Essons Valley Tracks are less touristy than other Picton walks as they haven’t got views of Queen Charlotte Sound, but if you see the comments at the bottom, people enjoy these tracks…as did I.

-Fast forward to today and the Humphries Dam is no longer in use, while the Barnes Dam is used when demand for water peaks in the summer.
+Fast forward to today and the Humphries Dam is no longer in use and Barnes Dam is used when demand for water peaks in the summer.

-For those looking for more walks while spending time in Picton, this is a great spot for a bushwalk.
+For those looking for more walks in Picton, visiting these two dams is a great option.

 This post will give you the details you need to know before you head out.
 And there’s plenty of photos too.